Navigating Mongolia by Motorbike

 Using Offline Navigation Apps

-During my trip, offline navigation apps were essential.
+During my trip, offline navigation apps were very useful.

 Before leaving Ulaanbaatar, it is important to: